jrp244/byu-cs324/lab-socket-hunt/README.md

    - 0: Do not change anything; just send back the nonce value plus 1.
    - 1: Use the port specified by the next two bytes (`n + 2` and `n + 3`),
      which is an `unsigned short` in network byte order, as the new remote port.
-The result is that future communications *to* the director will be directed *to* this port (i.e., the *destination*) port), and future communications *from* the director will come *from* this port (i.e., the *source* port).
+The result is that future communications *to* the server will be directed *to* this port (i.e., the *destination*) port), and future communications *from* the server will come *from* this port (i.e., the *source* port).
    - 2: Bind (i.e., using `bind()`) to the local port specified by the next two bytes (`n + 2` and `n + 3`), which is an `unsigned short` in network byte order.
-The result is that future communications *to* the director will come *from* this port (i.e., the *source* port), and future communications *from* the director will be directed *to* that port (i.e., the *destination* port).
+The result is that future communications *to* the server will come *from* this port (i.e., the *source* port), and future communications *from* the server will be directed *to* that port (i.e., the *destination* port).
    - 3: Read `m` datagrams from the socket (i.e., using the currently established local and remote ports), where `m` is specified by the next